 I came to see my whole story, not just my grief journey, as part of God’s greater story of healing and love for all.
 I realized that God does not work independently from our individual stories.
 His great story for humankind is crafted one individual’s story at a time.
 I realized that to share my story was to tell God’s story in my life, a story that could help others in their healing journey.

 I have learnt, the slow way, that there is no benefit in silencing my story and in gagging the difficult and hurt-filled memories that have littered my life.
 I have found that those memories don’t just go away.
 Even when I gagged them, they continued to fester and ooze with toxicity.

-When I started to write my story, I experienced both an unshackling from my past pattern of hurt and healing from my deep grief.
+When I started to write my story, I experienced both an unshackling from my past pattern of hurt and inner healing from my deep grief.
 As I told my story to myself, I started to experience new insight into some of those difficult parts of my story.
 Not right away, mind you, but over time, I started to see the stories I had told myself through a different lens.
-A lens that gave me a greater compassion for myself and for others.
+A lens that gave me greater compassion for myself and for others.

 I believe that it isn’t just important that we tell our stories.
 Rather, I believe that it is vital that we tell our stories so that we can not only heal but, in joining the dots of our lives, we can start to see our story as part of God’s greater story of love and healing for humankind.

 Here are other blogs on this topic: